hpgrahsl/kryptonite-for-kafka/docs/modules/funqy-http.md

 # :material-api: Quarkus HTTP Service

 The Quarkus Funqy HTTP API is a lightweight standalone service that exposes encryption and decryption over HTTP.
-Its primary purpose is to allow client applications written in languages other than Java to participate in end-to-end encryption scenarios built on top of Kafka.
+Its primary purpose is to allow client applications written in languages other than Java to take part in end-to-end encryption scenarios built on top of Kafka.

 **Field-Level Encryption with HTTP API**